 |Target production date||

-First packaged pounds in the fourth quarter of 2013
+First mine production in the first quarter of 2014

 We began developing the Cigar Lake underground mine in 2005, but development was delayed due to water inflows (two in 2006 and one in 2008).
 The first inflow flooded shaft 2 while it was under construction.
 The second inflow flooded the underground development and we began remediation late in 2006.
 In 2008, another inflow interrupted the dewatering of the underground development.
 We sealed the inflows and completed dewatering of shafts 1 and 2.
 In 2011, we completed remediation of the underground.